IntersectMBO/plutus/doc/tutorials/contract-testing.rst

 the contract instance crashed.

-The emulator log output can be rather overwhelming, but we can eliminate the 'INFO' messages by running the test sequence with appropriate options.
+The emulator log output can be rather overwhelming, but we can eliminate the ``INFO`` messages by running the test sequence with appropriate options.
 If we define

 .. literalinclude:: GameModel.hs